In the context of cognitive psychology, what is a primary effect ... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of motivated reasoning, which refers to the tendency of individuals to process information in a way that aligns with their desires and preexisting beliefs, often leading to biased evaluation of evidence.
+Step 1: Understand the concept of 'journalism of affirmation' in cognitive psychology, which refers to media content that confirms and reinforces viewers' pre-existing beliefs and attitudes rather than challenging them.

-Step 2: Recognize confirmation bias as a cognitive bias where people favor information that confirms their existing beliefs and ignore or discount information that contradicts them.
+Step 2: Recognize that this type of journalism tends to strengthen confirmation bias, a cognitive bias where individuals favor information that confirms their existing beliefs and ignore contradictory evidence.

-Step 3: Apply these concepts to political beliefs, noting that motivated reasoning and confirmation bias cause individuals to selectively accept political information that supports their current views.
+Step 3: Analyze how this reinforcement affects viewers by making them more confident in their current opinions and less open to alternative viewpoints.

-Step 4: Understand that this selective acceptance reinforces existing political opinions and contributes to increased polarization, as individuals become less open to opposing perspectives.
+Step 4: Contrast this effect with other possible outcomes, such as promoting objective analysis or encouraging diverse perspectives, which are less characteristic of journalism of affirmation.

 Watch next